 Another challenge is to wait while the U.S. patent for a brand drug will expire.
 For example, asthma inhaler Advair Diskus expired many years ago, but a generic medication has yet to be introduced — federal U.S. regulating services require to give license for worldwide manufacturers for the production of generic pills.
 Right now the cash price for 3 inhalers will cost over $1,413 in the territory of the United States of America.
 The same amount of generic inhalers can be taken in Canadian Pharmacy for less than $400.

 Online Canadian pharmacies are making overseas generic drugs in foreign countries more accessible.
 But keep in mind that you need to buy only from pharmacies that require a prescription and that are certified in their home country.
-Services like PlateauDrugs or PharmacyChecker allow finding the lowest prices for generic and branded pills online.
+Services like PharmacyChecker allow finding the lowest prices for generic and branded pills online.
 Though, there are other websites with the same services.

 Why do elderly patients prefer generics?